IrisTrummer/Range-Primitive-Unity3D/README.md

 - `min`: The minimum value (lower boundary) of the range
 - `max`: The maximum value (upper boundary) of the range

-Creating a new range object.
+Creating a new range object:

 ```csharp
 Range<int> myRange = new Range<int>(1, 5);
 ```

-Creating a new range object as a Unity field.
+Creating a new range object as a Unity field:

 ```csharp
 using RangePrimitive;